yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yb-tserver.md

 Default: `READ COMMITTED`<sup>$</sup>

 <sup>$</sup> Read Committed support is currently in [Beta](/preview/faq/general/#what-is-the-definition-of-the-beta-feature-tag).
-Read Committed Isolation is supported only if the YB-TServer gflag `yb_enable_read_committed_isolation` is set to `true`.
-By default this gflag is `false` and in this case the Read Committed isolation level of the YugabyteDB transactional layer falls back to the stricter Snapshot Isolation (in which case `READ COMMITTED` and `READ UNCOMMITTED` of YSQL also in turn use Snapshot Isolation).
+Read Committed Isolation is supported only if the YB-TServer flag `yb_enable_read_committed_isolation` is set to `true`.
+By default this flag is `false` and in this case the Read Committed isolation level of the YugabyteDB transactional layer falls back to the stricter Snapshot Isolation (in which case `READ COMMITTED` and `READ UNCOMMITTED` of YSQL also in turn use Snapshot Isolation).

 ##### --ysql_disable_index_backfill